 20. Order pie

 Late-night pie, or maybe it’s not late, it just gets dark so early now.
-Anyway, a slice of seasonal pie and decaf coffee from Random Order or Lauretta Jean’s has fall written all over it.
+Anyway, a slice of seasonal pie and decaf coffee from Random Order (RIP!) or Lauretta Jean’s has fall written all over it.

 21. Live music